 This course provides practical, general workplace training supported by an individualized learning plan developed by the employer, college and the student.
+Prerequisite: Permission from the department.

-AUTOMOTIVE MANAGEMENT
+AUTOMOTIVE MANAGEMENT CRT HRS:03 LEC HRS:03

-CRT HRS:03 LEC HRS:03 LAB HRS:00 This course offers instruction in human relations, customer relations, and customer satisfaction.
+This course offers instruction in human relations, customer relations, and customer satisfaction.
 Emphasis is placed on management techniques and building relationships between the service department and the customer.
 Prerequisite: SPCH 1311 and PSYC 2301.
 AUMT 2301 may only be taken in final semester of program.

-AUMT 2313 AUTOMOTIVE DRIVE TRAIN AND AXLES
+AUTOMOTIVE DRIVE TRAIN AND AXLES

 CRT HRS:03 LEC HRS:02 LAB HRS:04 This course is a study of automotive clutches, clutch operation devices, standard transmission, transaxles, and differentials with emphasis on the diagnosis and repair of transmissions and drive lines.
 Prerequisite: AUMT 1419.

-PRACTICUM I-FORD MLR CRT HRS:03 LEC HRS:00 OFF CAMPUS LAB HRS:21 This course provides practical, general workplace training supported by an individualized learning plan developed by the employer, college and the student.
+PRACTICUM I-FORD YAATC CRT HRS:03 LEC HRS:00

+This course provides practical, general workplace training supported by an individualized learning plan developed by the employer, college and the student.
+Prerequisite: Permission from the department.